-For more information, please contact: Dr Jin Guang Yu at JIN_Guang_Yu@bca.gov.sg
+For more information or suggestions for improvement, please contact: Dr Jin Guang Yu at JIN_Guang_Yu@bca.gov.sgGBIC Competitive Research Programme (CRP)

-The GBIC Energy Efficiency Research & Development (GBIC-R&D) serves to drive key research agenda to deepen capability build-up in the focused key areas identified in the technology roadmap.
-GBIC-R&D aims to collaborate with the appropriate expertise in the local and international R&D community as well as industry stakeholders to develop innovative solutions with significant impact in building energy efficiency and with high market adoption potential.
+The GBIC CRP serves to drive key research agenda to deepen capability build-up in the focused key areas identified in the technology roadmap.
+GBIC-CRP aims to collaborate with the expertise in the local and international R&D community as well as industry stakeholders to develop innovative solutions with significant impact in building energy efficiency and with high market adoption potential.